narengan/cis/managing-for-performance.md

 If content rarely changes, you can set a conservative TTL to utilize our cache as much as possible.
 A good way to tell if your TTLs may need to be adjusted is by watching your Status Codes in our Analytics App for an abundance of `304` requests.
 If you have a high percetange of re-validation requests, you could increase the TTLs of your content without negatively affecting your customers.
 By using thecache more effectively, you'll increase performance because you'll revalidate less often.

 ### How do I tell if items are being cached?
 CIS adds the response header `CF-Cache-Status` when it attemps to cache an object.
-If caching is successful, the value of this header indicates:
+If caching is successful, the value of this header indicates its status with one of these ketywords:

 * **MISS:** The asset was not yet in the cache or the TTL had expired (that is, it had reached the cache-control maximum age of 0).
 * **HIT:** The asset was delivered from the cache.